MinaAlmasi/assignment3-rnns-for-text-generation/README.md

 This repository forms *assignment 3* by Mina Almasi (202005465) in the subject Language Analytics, Cultural Data Science, F2023.
 The assignment description can be found [here](https://github.com/MinaAlmasi/assignment3-rnns-for-text-generation/blob/main/assignment-desc.md).

-The repository contains code for training an LSTM (RNN) to generate text (performing next word predictions).
-This process involves preprocessing the dataset, training and saving the LSTM, and finally generating text with the model (see [Results](https://github.com/MinaAlmasi/assignment3-rnns-for-text-generation#results) for model card and example of text generation).
+The repository contains code for training an RNN model to generate text (performing next word predictions).
+This process involves preprocessing the dataset, training and saving the model, and finally generating text (see [Results](https://github.com/MinaAlmasi/assignment3-rnns-for-text-generation#results) for model card and example of text generation).

 ## Dataset
 The repository utilizes the [New York Times Comments dataset](https://www.kaggle.com/datasets/aashita/nyt-comments).
 The dataset contains just above 2 million comments from New York Times articles in the time period Jan-May 2017.